1. Home

 Who is impacted?

-Without Holdbart, a significant amount of food and retail products that could have been sold to consumers would go to waste.
+Holdbart contributes to significant decrease of food waste by selling food and retail products that would otherwise go to waste.

 Risks